georgezhao2010/midea_ac_lan/README.md

 ## Make attributes as sensors and switches

-Only one cliamate entity will be generated after configration.
-If you want to make the attributes of climate to extra sensor and switch entities, click CONFIGURE in Midea AC LAN integration card to choose (if your devices supported).
+Only one main entity (e.g. climate entity) will be generated after configuration.
+If you want to make the attributes to extra sensor and switch entities, click CONFIGURE in Midea AC LAN integration card to choose (if your devices supported).

 # Debug